Annus horribilis

 Annus horribilis (pl. anni horribiles) is a Latin phrase that means "horrible year".
 It is complementary to annus mirabilis, which means "wonderful year".

 Origin of phrase

 The phrase "annus horribilis" was used in 1891 in an Anglican publication to describe 1870, the year in which the dogma of papal infallibility was defined in the Catholic Church.

-Elizabeth II

-1992
+History

+Volcanic winter (536)

+Year AD 536 has been regarded by Historian Michael McCormick as "the beginning of one of the worst periods to be alive, if not the worst year".
+A volcanic eruption very early in the year (or possibly late 535) led to a protracted period of global cooling in the Northern Hemisphere.
+This was followed by further eruptions in 539-40, and 547.
+The volcanic eruptions caused crop failures, drought, and were accompanied by the Plague of Justinian, famine, and millions of deaths.
+It also initiated the Late Antique Little Ice Age, which lasted from 536 to 660.

+Salazar (1961)

+In 1961 Portuguese dictator António de Oliveira Salazar's Estado Novo regime saw a number of crises that are seen as ultimately setting off its downfall in motion.
+That year saw the Santa Maria hijacking, the beginning of the Portuguese Overseas War, Botelho Moniz's putsch and India's invasion of Goa.
+The surrounding years also saw other inauspicious events for the regime, such as the Peniche jailbreak, UNGA Resolution 1514, and the Academic crisis of 1962.

+The year is accordingly called "o Ano Horrível de Salazar", and sometimes "o Ano de Todos os Perigos", the latter literally meaning "the Year of All Dangers", a reference to the Portuguese title of The Year of Living Dangerously.

+British monarchy (1992)

-The expression was brought to prominence by Queen Elizabeth II.
-In a speech at Guildhall on 24 November 1992, marking her Ruby Jubilee on the throne, she said:
+The "annus horribilis" expression increased in prominence after usage by Queen Elizabeth II in a speech at Guildhall on 24 November 1992, marking her Ruby Jubilee on the throne.
+She said:

 1992 is not a year on which I shall look back with undiluted pleasure.
 In the words of one of my more sympathetic correspondents, it has turned out to be an annus horribilis.

 The "sympathetic correspondent" was later revealed to be her former assistant private secretary Sir Edward Ford.
 The unpleasant events which happened to the royal family in this year include: